-Upon receipt of a proposal, the agency must designate a subject matter expert(s) to evaluate the proposal and provide their recommendation to the Productivity Board within 45 days.
+Upon receipt of a proposal, the agency is required to designate a subject matter expert(s) to evaluate the proposal and provide their recommendation to the Productivity Board within forty-five (45) days.
 Exceptions may be granted if special circumstances exist that will prohibit completion within that timeframe.